The legendary Native American chieftain refuses to go with his people peacefully to the reservation and starts a rebellion.

 For a dream sequence, cinematographer Thomas Burstyn

-came up with the idea of having two cameras - one with color film, the other infrared black & white - shoot the exact same image, and then combining them in post-production.
-Clairmont Camera designed and built a rig that positioned one camera above the other and used mirrors to correctly align their respective images.
-This became known as the "Crazy Horse" or "Over/Under" rig, and is still available for rental at Clairmont.
+came up with the idea of having two cameras - one loaded with color film, the other with infrared black & white - shoot the exact same image, and then combining them in post-production.
+Rental house Clairmont Camera designed and built a rig that positioned one camera above the other and used mirrors to correctly align their respective images.
+This became known as the "Crazy Horse" or "Over/Under" rig, and is still available for rental at Keslow Camera (which purchased Clairmont in 2017).
 See more